MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-oc-to-csw.md

 > [!NOTE]
 > If you've customized the Omnichannel for Customer Service app in other ways beyond the customizations discussed in this article, you'll need to manually make those same customizations in Customer Service workspace.

-Before migration if you want to identify the differences between the two applications, open the app designer.
+Before migration, open the app designer if you want to identify the differences between the Omnichannel for Customer Service and Customer Service workspace apps.
 1. Sign in to [Power Apps](https://make.powerapps.com/?cds-app-module-designer.isCustomPageEnabled=true&oneCdsDesigner.enableCustomCanvasPage=true) and select **Apps** from site map.
-2.Select **Customer Service workspace** and then select **Edit** to open the modern app designer.
+2. Select **Customer Service workspace** and then select **Edit** to open the modern app designer.

 The following table lists the components in Omnichannel for Customer Service that need to be configured in Customer Service workspace.